chloealbright/DevHiveMind/Algorithms & Data Structures/Sort/_Sort Implementation Focus.md

 ---
 ![[unnamed (13).gif]]

-"In JavaScript, the behavior of the `sort` method may not always align with your expectations.
+"In JavaScript, the behavior of the built in `sort` method may not always align with your expectations.
 For instance, when sorting letters, it usually works as anticipated.
 However, when dealing with numbers, a different set of rules comes into play.
 JavaScript converts numbers to strings during sorting, using the `charCodeAt` method which relies on Unicode values.

 Furthermore, it's important to note that the performance of the `sort` method can vary depending on the web browser you're using.
 This leads to differences in terms of Big O complexity.